Only creators and new works from the preceding calendar year are eligible for nomination.

 There are four types of awards:

 OPEN+JURY NOMINATED AWARDS: Two nominees will be selected by an open, online nomination process.
 The remaining three nominees will be selected by a jury of comics industry professionals.
 A tie among the jury’s choices may result in more than five nominees in a category.
 Nominees will be listed in the ballot alphabetically with no distinction made between open- and jury-selected nominees.
-The comics creative community will vote online from to select the winning recipient in each of these categories.
+The comics creative community will vote online to select the winning recipient in each of these categories.
 These categories include:

 - Best Cartoonist (Writer/Artist)